The Climate and Compositional Variation of the Highly Eccentric Planet HD 80606 b -- the rise and fall of carbon monoxide and elemental sulfur: The chemical variations

 In this section, we present the synthetic spectra generated by our 1D dayside average model.
 We do not take into account the change of Earth-facing hemisphere and the contribution from the nightside but focus on the shape and features of the spectra.
 Figure \ref{fig:emission_4models} compares the emission spectra of HD 80606 b six hours before, eight hours after, and at the secondary eclipse.
 We find that the emission flux is sensitive to the temperature increase with higher metallicity a few hours before and at the eclipse.
 During this period, the eclipse and pre-eclipse emission spectra are ideal for constraining the atmospheric metallicity.
 After the eclipse, the temperatures from models with different metallicities start to converge as the strong temperature inversion dominates the flux, leading to similar emission spectra.
 However, while the {\it Spitzer} measurement at 4.5 micron favors a slightly enhanced metallicity between solar and 5 $\times$ solar values, none of our models are able to fit the {\it Spitzer} IRAC Ch1 and Ch2 data simultaneously.

 Figure \ref{fig:emission_time} illustrates how the emission spectra of our nominal model evolved before and after the eclipse.
 Since the chemical conversion does not occur instantaneously, significant differences in the \ce{CH4} and \ce{H2O} band exhibit when assuming chemical equilibrium.
 We find that the spectra before the eclipse are generally characterized by prominent emission features and those after the eclipse start to show absorption features.
 At the eclipse, the smaller temperature gradient makes the spectra closer to blackbody emission.
 The transition can be easily seen by the strong features of \ce{CH4} at 3--4 and 7--9 micron.
 Similar transitions are also found for \ce{H2O} around 11 micron and HCN around 14 micron.
 Only minor features of CO at 4--5 micron, owing to the pressure level where CO absorbs the most coincide with the isothermal part of the atmosphere.
-Nevertheless, the \ce{CH4}--CO conversion can potentially be inferred by tracking \ce{CH4} and \ce{H2O}.
+Nevertheless, the \ce{CH4}--CO conversion can potentially be inferred by tracking \ce{CH4} and \ce{H2O} (also see Figure \ref{fig:emission_swap} for spectral variation due to trace composition isolated from the thermal variation).
 Within this JWST cycle 1 window between 10 hours before and after the eclipse, \ce{CO2} falls back to the lower equilibrium composition and cannot be detected in the emission spectra.

 Lastly, Figure \ref{fig:transmission} shows the theoretical transmission spectra of HD 80606 b, where the transit occurs about 5.6 days after periastron.
 CO, \ce{CO2}, and HCN exhibit significant disequilibrium features at 4--5 and 14 micron, respectively.
 The effects of orbit-induced quenching can also be seen by comparing the nominal kinetics model with the ``fixed-orbit'' model.
 Notably, leftover CO is carried over and contributes to the production of \ce{CO2} and HCN, where the feature of HCN at 14 micron shows the most pronounced differences.
 Since \ce{CO2} reached a peak value in the upper atmosphere during the transit, we suggest future transit observations to look for \ce{CO2} to put our photochemical modeling to the test.
 Although SO and \ce{SO2} also reached highest abundances before the transit, \ce{SO2} does not reach high enough abundances to be detected in all models we explored\footnote{The opacity of the more abundant SO is not included due to lack of data.}.